gary-archer/oauth.apisample.nodejs/README.md

 ### Prerequisites

-- Ensure that Node.js 18 or later is installed
+- Ensure that Node.js 20+ is installed
 - Integration tests run Wiremock in Docker, so ensure that Docker is installed

 ### Run the API